This website is best viewed on a modern browser.

 Andrew Romay New Immigrant Center (ARNIC)

 The Andrew Romay New Immigrant Center (ARNIC) is a free program that facilitates the full integration of immigrants, asylum seekers and refugees into U.S. life.
 The program provides immigrants with the tools and resources to overcome barriers and build successful lives in the U.S. The center offers English classes, career services and opportunities for civic and cultural learning.
 The program is grounded in a commitment to diversity, equity and inclusion.
-Each year we serve 350+ new immigrants.
-More than 2,500 immigrants from 60+ countries have benefited from our services since the center opened its doors.
+Each year we serve 300+ new immigrants.
+More than 3,000 immigrants from 60+ countries have benefited from our services since the center opened its doors.

 Learn more

-- Student from Cuba
+- Dayra, Student from Colombia

 100%